-- Radiation signatures: gamma,45 neutron and alpha spectroscopy and characteristic X-rays, nuclear resonance fluorescence, neutron interrogation including induced fission, neutron multiplicity46 - Chemical/Electronic Signatures: UV-Vis-NIR, Raman, excitation of characteristic X-rays, k-edge densitometry laser-induced spectroscopy,47 electrochemistry - Analysis of non-fissile material if monitoring produces an overall cost-benefit to the facility.
+- Non-destructive analysis (NDA) of fissile material, with an emphasis on unambiguous signatures, low latency, and functionality in representative environments and capable of determining - Radiation signatures: gamma, neutron and alpha spectroscopy and characteristic X-rays, nuclear resonance fluorescence, neutron interrogation including induced fission, neutron multiplicity - Chemical/Electronic Signatures: UV-Vis-NIR, Raman, excitation of characteristic X-rays, k-edge densitometry laser-induced spectroscopy, electrochemistry - Analysis of non-fissile material if monitoring produces an overall cost-benefit to the facility.
 However, SNM monitoring must be a part of the proposed technology. - Process modifications and sampling technologies that significantly improve NDA accuracy and volumetric sampling. - Modeling, to include sensor processing and data fusion, volumetric sampling analysis, and/or artificial intelligence/machine learning (AI/ML) techniques to improve "signal" only if well justified. - Data fusion of multiple signatures and process control variables, AI/ML and other data analysis tools that enable achievement of mass accountancy metrics, possibly through improvement in signal processing, pulse shape analysis, data fusion of complimentary isotopic signatures, or spatial and temporal correlation of measurements. - Off-gas monitoring, bulk properties measurements, or other inferential technologies if the applicant provides a clear, quantitative description of how such measurements contribute to improved and unambiguous fissile mass accountancy. - Increasingly, online monitoring systems are developed on a framework of more complex statistical approaches (e.g., chemometrics, machine learning, etc.).
 Model training for these systems can be cumbersome and a slow step in deployment.
 Automated instrumentation that significantly expedites the experimental data collection process by >10x is also considered in scope.